 Whatever the reason, I am not going to retire early if I continue with a savings rate at 8%.
 On the good side, we have almost bought everything for the apartment now, so I will not continue spending money on furniture in the coming months.

 This, I did not manage to reach two out of three of my targets from last month regarding:

 - Blogging frequently (minimum one post per week): I fell one article short, but it is simply not good enough

 - Don’t let moving costs go out of hand: Furniture and moving costs became far larger than expected, but now I am looking forward

 I did, however, succeed in engagaing with the personal finance community.
-In fact, I found out that there is a lot of people interested in personal finance in Denmark, including a few great blogs like FireDK (in English) and Frinans (in Danish).
+In fact, I found out that there is a lot of people interested in personal finance in Denmark.
 I’m planning on arranging a meet-up for all of us in the coming months as I believe we can benefit a lot from each other’s experiences.

 How am I tracking on my early retirement goal?

 My take-home income was 32,953 DKK (4,707 USD), which is a bit higher than usual since I got an extra ‘vacation pay’, and my savings rate was 22%.